-In collaboration with the Headteacher and governor responsible for SEND, the SENCo determine the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of students with SEND.

-The SENCo takes day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual students, working closely with staff, parents/carers and external agencies.
+In collaboration with the Headteacher and governor responsible for SEND, the SENCo determines the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of students with SEND.
+The SENCo takes responsibility for the operation of the SEND policy and the provision for individual students, working closely with staff, parents/carers and external agencies.
 The SENCo provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for students with special educational needs.